 If you don’t have these policies in place, your feed will be suspended, and if it remains unsolved, your account suspended.

-You need to provide accurate and complete information with regards to the service (fast, slow, express, insured, etc.) and associated costs.
+You need to configure shipping settings in Google Merchant Center.
+Everything from the service (fast, slow, express, insured, etc.),speed and associated costs.

-If you are shipping from outside the country you are targeting you need to provide clear information about the price and type of service.
-Also be clear about extra customs fees that might be applied to the order.
+If you are shipping from outside the country you are targeting you need to provide clear information about the cost and type of service.
+Also, be clear about extra customs fees that might be applied to the order.